 Income protection insurance is another useful product that can replace your earnings if you become too ill to work.
 You can choose levels of cover that would pay you each month for up to a year, 2 years, 5 years or with the most comprehensive version, ensures these payments will continue until either you return to work, your policy ends or you die.
 This product is particularly important for self-employed individuals who will be without any employer sick pay should illness strike.

 One benefit some employees receive from their company is private medical insurance, a highly valuable benefit that covers the cost of private medical treatment.
 If you’re self-employed you may wish to consider purchasing this insurance as it can facilitate much faster treatment, resulting in a quicker recovery and minimal business disruption.
-You may have to join long waiting lists for minor medical interventions through the national health service even when these are causing significant impact to your ability to run your business.
+You may have to join long waiting lists for minor medical interventions through the National Health Service even when these are causing a significant impact on your ability to run your business.
 It’s possible to set up small group schemes which will also provide cover to your employees.

 How much does self-employed business insurance cost?